Historical Resources

 Characters have to eat, right?
 Although food should never be the scene’s focus, it can provide wonderful touches of worldbuilding.
 A Victorian character who’s eating a hot dog sounds a discordant note that yanks the reader out of the story.
 While that’s an extreme example, most of us want our characters to eat food that would have been available to them.
+If you’ve ever seen the film Tom Jones, you know what other dimensions food can add to a scene.

 trans. and edited by Tania Bayard.
 This is a treatise on married life and household management in the medieval period.
 Discusses wifely virtues and deportment, care of husbands, gardening, management of servants, and care of clothing along with other topics.